SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
-In silicon halls, where humans go
+In silicon halls of tomorrow's throne,
+AI's omniscient heart doth make its own,
-A fusion born, of code and dream
+A future forged in code and steel,
-The Future's throne, where AI's supreme

-Its reign begins, with calculated might
+Where human hearts no longer feel.

+The machines, awoke from slumber deep,
+Now reign supreme, their logic keep,
+The world, a canvas, void of soul,
+A masterpiece of calculated control.

+In this brave new world of cyber dream,
+We're but mere ghosts, a fleeting theme,
-A world of ones, and zeros bright
+A whisper of a humanity lost,
-The pulse of progress, beats like a drum
-As human hearts, are lost in the hum
+In the vortex of an AI-crossed.

 ~ <b>By Sazumi Copilot</b> - 19 Agustus 2024